Siftah/get_iplayer/installation.md

 	$ sudo pacman -U perl-net-smtp-tls-butmaintained*.tar.xz
 	```

-	As of `perl-net-smtp-tls-butmaintained` version 0.21 (2013-06-01), makepkg fails for with the message "ERROR: Failure while downloading Net-SMTP-TLS-ButMaintained-0.21.tar.gz".
+	As of (2013-06-01) and `perl-net-smtp-tls-butmaintained` version 0.21, makepkg fails for with the message "ERROR: Failure while downloading Net-SMTP-TLS-ButMaintained-0.21.tar.gz".
 That error indicates the upstream source code was removed.
 If that happens you can try this procedure:

 	```
 	Hack PKGBUILD to download source from a different location: